Using all transverse degrees of freedom in quantum communications based on a generic mode sorter: Introduction

 {A complete and orthonormal basis that incorporates both radial and azimuthal variations can be constituted by Laguerre-Gaussian (LG) modes.
 The LG modes are characterized by a radial quantum number $p$ and an OAM quantum number $\ell$, and arbitrary paraxial field can be described by these modes \cite{allen1992orbital}.
-Notably, because of small divergence angle and intrinsic rotational symmetry, LG modes have been shown to be good approximations to the eigen propagation modes of circular apertures \cite{rodenburg2015communicating}.
+Notably, LG modes have been shown to be good approximations to the eigen propagation modes of circular apertures \cite{rodenburg2015communicating}, and their small divergence angle and intrinsic rotational symmetry make these modes preferable in free-space optical communications.
 Moreover, it is apparent that the transmission rate of a communications system can be further increased by using both azimuthal and radial degrees of freedom, and it has been shown that the radial index $p$ can potentially mitigate the power loss when the receiver has a limited aperture size \cite{li2017power}.
 In addition, different from the vortex phase structure related to the OAM index, the radial index corresponds to a radial, amplitude-only distribution.
 While the phase structure can be strongly distorted by atmospheric turbulence \cite{boyd2011influence}, the intensity pattern of the transmitted beam can remain recognizable for a 1.6 km free-space link \cite{lavery2017free}, and an intensity pattern recognition accuracy can be higher than 98\% for a 3 km link \cite{krenn2014communication} and 80\% for a 143 km link \cite{krenn2016twisted}, which suggests that the amplitude structure associated with a nonzero radial index may be helpful to turbulence mitigation \cite{wang2018Towards}.
-However, while recent advances have shown how to efficiently measure $p$ and $\ell$ \cite{yiyu2017sorting,berkhout2010efficient,mirhosseini2013efficient,larocque2017generalized}, the sorting in mutually unbiased basis of LG modes required by a QKD protocol has not previously been realized.
-Besides the usefulness in QKD, the capability of sorting in the mutually unbiased bases can be helpful to other quantum applications such as certifying high-dimensional entanglement \cite{bavaresco2018measurements}.
+Recent advances have shown how to efficiently measure and use $p$ and $\ell$ in optical communications \cite{yiyu2017sorting,berkhout2010efficient,mirhosseini2013efficient, larocque2017generalized,gu2018gouy,fu2018realization,trichili2016optical,mafu2013higher}, but the mode sorting in mutually unbiased basis of LG modes required by a quantum key distribution (QKD) protocol has not previously been reported.
+While a deterministic detection scheme for mutually unbiased bases of polarization and OAM degrees of freedom has been developed \cite{ndagano2017deterministic}, the same strategy cannot be directly applied to spatial modes due to the lack of efficient manipulation devices such as half-wave plates for spatial modes.
+Besides the usefulness in QKD, the capability of sorting superposition modes can be helpful to other quantum applications such as certifying high-dimensional entanglement \cite{bavaresco2018measurements} as well as superresolution imaging \cite{tsang2017subdiffraction}.
 In the following we present how to build a superposition mode sorter and provide the experimental demonstration of a QKD protocol employing all three transverse degrees of freedom.}